Germany's Left party tops Thuringia election, AfD surges to second — exit polls | DW | 27.10.2019

 After the exit polls were announced, Höcke said the voters wanted another change comparable to the fall of the Berlin wall.

-"This is a clear sign that a large part of Thurungia says: This can't go on," he told the ARD public broadcaster.
+"This is a clear sign that a large part of Thuringia says: This can't go on," he told the ARD public broadcaster.

 "We need renewal — this should be taken seriously."